irolinski/artCollector/README.md

 * Each user can choose to make their collection either public, private or only visible upon entering a passcode
 * Forgot Password service using auto-generated token sent on user's email

-## How To Use

-Usage of the live build is self-explanatory.

-To run the cloned application on ones machine, one must have node.js installed; then install dependencies with 'npm install'

 ## Credits

 This software uses the following open source packages: